-Indian WW1 Medals
+Indian First World War Medals

 The destruction of Indian First World War service records and medal index cards has meant that a medal is often the only way to build up a picture of a soldier’s military service.
 Large numbers of Indian soldiers were awarded at least two medals, the Victory Medal and British War Medal, for their service in the First World War.
 However, Indian medals are rarely found in complete groups.
-Over the years the medals have become separated, mainly due to following causes:
+Over the years the medals have become separated, mainly due to the following reasons:

 - On the death of the original recipient, their medals were divided up among family members, usually their children.

 - Silver campaign medals like the British War Medal tended to be melted down for their scrap value.

 - It was practice for many years on the Indian subcontinent for medal dealers to split up military medals based on their metal content.
 This has meant that a medal group awarded to an Indian soldier is often in the hands of two or more collectors.